Our Success Stories

-The University prides itself on the success of its students and graduates.
-You will find below what some of our recent students have to say about their time at Buckingham and how it helped their careers.
-Let’s start with:
+At Buckingham Law School, we are proud of the success of our students and graduates.
+You will find below what some of our recent graduates have to say about their time at Buckingham and how it helped their careers.

 Jannis Bille (LLB 2013)

 The University and its Law School attracted me for three main reasons.
 First, being German I had to complete nine months of national service before starting University, so the two year LLB allowed me to obtain my degree in an expedited fashion, regaining valuable time.
 Secondly, the student-staff ratio at Buckingham allows them to offer tutorials with five or six students at most, which has allowed me to have a focused and tailored learning experience.

 Suyi Fred-Omojole (LLB 2008)

 I graduated from the University of Buckingham with First Class Honours in 2008 and completed a Master of Laws degree (LLM) at the London School of Economics.
 Having undertaken the LPC, I then completed my two-year training contract at the world-renowned law firm of Slaughter and May, based in the City of London, before spending a 12-month secondment at Aluko & Oyebode, one of Nigeria’s foremost commercial law firms.

 I was 25 years old when I began my studies and felt that it would be an advantage to complete my law degree in two years rather than three.
 This was particularly important given that I intended to train as a barrister, which required at least a further year of study on the Bar Professional Training Course (“BPTC”), as well as further time spent working in the legal sector which is almost a prerequisite to obtaining pupillage.